LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 **A:** The manual rename takes precedence over the automatic visitor name population so that the name set by the agent is the one displayed.

 **Q:** Will the consumer get a notification indicating that his name has been changed by the agent?
-**A:** No - the changes are visible for LiveEngage users only and are not visible for consumers.
+**A:** No - the changes are visible for Conversational Cloud users only and are not visible for consumers.

 **Q:** Will these capabilities be supported in the old workspace as well?
 **A:** No, the enhancements are supported for the enhanced agent workspace only.